A client guide to part 36 - offers to settle

 Consequences of non-acceptance of a defendant’s Part 36 offer

-If the claimant obtains a more advantageous judgement to it than the terms of a defendant’s Part 36 offer, then (assuming that it has not matched or beaten its own Part 36 offer), all that will happen is that the court will apply the usual principles when considering what order as to costs to make.
+If the claimant obtains a more advantageous judgment to it than the terms of a defendant’s Part 36 offer, then (assuming that it has not matched or beaten its own Part 36 offer), all that will happen is that the court will apply the usual principles when considering what order as to costs to make.

-If claimant fails to obtain a more advantageous judgement than a defendant’s Part 36 offer, and the offer is made more than 21 days before trial, then unless the court considers it unjust to do so, the claimant will be liable to pay the defendant’s costs from the date of expiry of the Relevant Period and interest on those costs.
-This means that even though the claimant may get a judgement in his favour, it will have to pay some of the defendant’s costs as a ‘penalty’ for not accepting the defendant’s Part 36 offer which would have disposed of the claim earlier and on more generous terms to itself.
+If claimant fails to obtain a more advantageous judgment than a defendant’s Part 36 offer, and the offer is made more than 21 days before trial, then unless the court considers it unjust to do so, the claimant will be liable to pay the defendant’s costs from the date of expiry of the Relevant Period and interest on those costs.
+This means that even though the claimant may get a judgment in his favour, it will have to pay some of the defendant’s costs as a ‘penalty’ for not accepting the defendant’s Part 36 offer which would have disposed of the claim earlier and on more generous terms to itself.

 Therefore defendants need to pitch their offers carefully as claimants will not accept offers which they consider so low that the risk of adverse costs consequences is acceptable to them.